 All is set, then you can go ahead to format the drive on your Mac.
 Disk utility - the MacOS utility application can help you with this.
 Just follow these steps below:

 Step 1.
-Connect the external drive or the USB drive to the MAC.
+Connect the external drive or the USB drive to the Mac.

 Step 3.
 Find the name of the drive in the left side of the Utilities window and select it.
-And click Erase button.
+And click the Erase button.

 Step 4.
 Follow on-screen prompts to choose Mac OS Extended (Journaled) file system and allow the disk to format.

 In case you forgot to backup files before reformatting the external drive, you would lose you data stored on the drive before.
 But don't worry and get into panic.
 Here comes the cure - AnyRecover - a one-stop solution to recover deleted, lost or formatted files from Mac.